hacdias/hacdias.com/content/resume/index.md

 </div>

-Software Engineer passionate about the web, user agency, identity, decentralization, and building impactful products and tools for both users and developers.
+Software Engineer passionate about open source, user agency, decentralization, identity, and building impactful tools and products.
 I have experience in peer-to-peer and content-addressed networks, and now focus on enabling developers integrate decentralized identity wallets into their platforms.
 Always eager to learn and tackle new challenges.

 ## 💼 Experience {#experience}